Curriculum Vitae of Lord Digby Jones

 Llb(Hons), D.Univ, D.Lit, DL, D.Sc(econ), CIMgt, FRI, HonFIIMechE

-He made Partner at Edge and Ellison in 1984 and it was in corporate finance and client development that he made his name.
-He was responsible for developing the firm’s London presence and establishing its representation in many European countries and several states in America.
-He was involved in most of the major management buy-outs and merger and acquisition activity in the West Midlands in the late 1980s and early 1990s.
+Digby made Partner at Edge and Ellison in 1984 and it was in Corporate Finance and Client Development that he made his name.
+He was responsible for developing the Firm’s London presence and establishing its representation in many European countries and several states in America.
+He was involved in most of the major management buy-outs and merger and acquisition activity in the West Midlands in the late 1980’s and early 1990’s.
 He was made Deputy Senior Partner in 1990, becoming the Firm’s Senior Partner in 1995.

-In 1998 he joined KPMG as vice chairman of Corporate Finance, acting as close advisor to many public companies across the United Kingdom and in KPMG’s global markets.
+In 1998 Digby joined KPMG as Vice Chairman of Corporate Finance, acting as close adviser to many public companies across the United Kingdom and in KPMG’s global markets

-Digby served as Director-General of the CBI, the Confederation of British Industry, the UK’s ‘Voice of Business’, from 1 January 2000 to 30 June 2006 where he regularly visited businesses in the UK and worldwide, understanding the different issues of business and feeding them in to those who make the rules.
-During his appointment he took the British business message to 70 different countries, internationalising the organisation and opening CBI offices in Washington DC and Beijing.
+Digby served as Director-General of the CBI, the Confederation of British Industry, the UK’s ‘Voice of Business’, from 1 January 2000 to 30 June 2006.
+During his appointment, he regularly visited businesses in the UK and worldwide, understanding the different issues of business and feeding them in to those who make the rules, acting as the conduit between business and rule makers.
+He also took the British business message to 70 different countries, internationalising the organisation and opening CBI offices in Brussels, Washington DC and Beijing.
 Being regularly seen, heard and read in the media, he became known as one of the most effective lobbyists in the Country.

-He is Vice President of the Birmingham Civic Society and a Guardian of the Birmingham Assay Office, a member of the Bromsgrove School Foundation Board, Chairman Kind Edward VI School Stratford Fundraising Initiative, Honorary Vice Patron of the National Museum of the Royal Navy, a member of The Reform Club, a member of the Yorkshire Society, a Freeman of the City of London and a member of the Japan Society.
+Digby is a Guardian of The Birmingham Assay Office, a Member of the Bromsgrove School Foundation Board, Honorary Vice Patron of the National Museum of the Royal Navy, a Member of The Reform Club and a Freeman of The City of London.

-Digby is married to Pat.
-They live in Marylebone and Warwickshire.
-He enjoys the theatre, skiing, football, rugby and cricket and has more than a passing interest in military history.
+Digby is married to Pat and they live near Stratford Upon Avon in Warwickshire.
+He enjoys the theatre, ballet, skiing, football, rugby, cricket and has more than a passing interest in military history.